Suchismita1694/Plato-s-Pizza-Maven-analytics/README.md

 ```
 ### $38.30

+## Key insights from the analysis
 - Average orders per day is 59 and the average order value is $38.
 Lunch time (12-1pm) and evening time (5-7pm) are the peak hours.
 Friday along with Thursday and saturday are the most busiest day of the week.
 We can offer discount to stimulate the off-peak hours.
 Sundays we can arrange live music to attaract more customers.
 Also online delivery might show a rise in the number of order in the weekdays.
 - We have The classic duluxe pizza as the bestseller.
 - Total revenue made in a year is $817860.05.
 - July shows the max number of sales.
 Also the month January, March, May and November shows a higher sale than the rest of the months.
 We must make sure the availability of our staff to handle higher number of order during these months.
 - The brie carre pizza is the least selling pizza.
 The pizzas which are of size XL and XXL are the least sold pizzas so production can be reduced.
 - To increase the number of orders for pizzas which are least sold a speacial discount must be given.
+- Customers are enjoying the veg pizzas more, we must improve the taste of the non veg pizzas.

 Tableau - https://public.tableau.com/app/profile/suchismita.dey2593/viz/PlatosPizzadatasetanalysis-Mavenanalytics/Dashboard1